Last updated September 2, 2020

 I'm an upper-year student and there is a first-year course that I would like to take.
 Why isn't WebAdvisor allowing me to enrol in this course?

-Many 1000-level courses were restricted to first-year students until noon on Monday, November 18.
-The first-year restriction on the first-year courses listed has now been lifted.
+Some 1000-level courses were restricted to first-year students until noon on Tuesday, August 4.
+Those temporary course restrictions have now been lifted.

 Can I enrol in a course if I don't have the appropriate prerequisites or if the course is restricted to students in another program?

 You will need to receive approval from the course instructor in order to enrol in the course.
-Complete a Course Waiver Request Form and have it signed by the course instructor.
+Complete the appropriate Course Waiver Request Form (Undergraduate Course Waiver Request Form or Graduate Course Waiver Request Form) and have it signed by the course instructor.
 The instructor's approval is not automatic, nor is it guaranteed.
-Submit the signed form by dropping it off in person to the Enrolment Services counter on Level 3 of the University Centre during office hours or by scanning and emailing the form to email@example.com at any time.
+Email the signed form to firstname.lastname@example.org at any time.

 How do I enrol in a course where the prerequisite is listed as "Instructor consent is required"?

-Complete a Course Waiver Request Form and have it signed by the course instructor.
+Complete the appropriate Course Waiver Request Form (Undergraduate Course Waiver Request Form or Graduate Course Waiver Request Form) and have it signed by the course instructor.
 The instructor's approval is not automatic, nor is it guaranteed.
-Submit the signed form by dropping it off in person to the Enrolment Services counter on Level 3 of the University Centre during office hours or by scanning and emailing the form to firstname.lastname@example.org at any time.
+Email the signed form to email@example.com at any time.

 If the instructor is "TBA" on WebAdvisor, consult the appropriate department's office.
 (For undergraduate courses, the department offering the course is listed in the course description found in the Undergraduate Calendar.
 You can access the course description directly on WebAdvisor by clicking on the "Section Name and Title" in your section search results.)

 I have an outstanding balance on my student account.
-Will this affect my ability to select Winter courses?
+Will this affect my ability to select Fall courses?

 If you are an undergraduate student, an outstanding balance will cause you to be placed on academic/financial sanction.
-Academic sanction will prevent you from seeing your final grades, obtaining a transcript and selecting Winter semester courses.
-Your student account balance must be zero before you can select Winter courses.
-To maintain registration in your selected courses, you will need to pay your Winter account in full (or make an arrangement for payment with Student Financial Services) by January 10, 2020.
+Academic sanction will prevent you from seeing your final grades, obtaining a transcript and selecting Fall semester courses.
+Your student account balance must be zero before you can select Fall courses.
+You are also required to pay the $200 Registration Deposit by August 14 to hold your courses.
+To maintain registration in your selected courses, you will need to pay your Fall account in full (or make an arrangement for payment with Student Financial Services) by September 18, 2020.